wijerasa/MCBL/mcbl-datadownloads.rst

          $ cd ~/Downloads

 #.
-Then, on OS x Terminal, type in the following command:
+Then, if your on OS x Terminal, type in the following command:

    .. code-block:: bash